DMW2151/msls-pytorch-dcgan/docs/gan-blog/markdown/trained-a-gan.md

 - Choose `AdamW`/`FusedAdamW` as an optimizer function over `SGD`. *Goodfellow, et al.* use a custom `SGD` [implementation](https://github.com/goodfeli/adversarial/blob/master/sgd.py) that is a patched version of pylearn2's `SGD`.
 Instead, I elected for a built-in PyTorch optimizer, `AdamW`.
 As an added benefit, Habana offers their own `FusedAdamW` implementation that should perform quite well on the Gaudi instances.

-- I add an additional block of `Conv2d`, `BatchNorm2d`, and `Relu` layers to start the model.
-This allows me to handle for images at `(3 x 128 x 128)`.
-It turned out there were significant challenges with using `(3 x 64 x 64)` images on modern hardware.
-Although getting stable training on these larger images took a bit of tuning it was an interesting challenge to reason through all of this

 - I remove the final `Sigmoid` layer from `D`.
 Typically a binary classification problem like the one `D` solves would use [Binary Cross Entropy Loss](https://en.wikipedia.org/wiki/Cross_entropy) (`BCELoss`).
 The way that PyTorch optimizes for mixed-precision operations required I switch to `BCEWithLogitLoss`, a loss function that expects logits (`L∈(−∞,∞)`) rather than probabilities (`p∈[0,1]`).
 In effect, this change moves the `Sigmoid` from the network to part of the loss function.

+- **[WIP]** I add an additional block of `Conv2d`, `BatchNorm2d`, and `Relu` layers to start the model.
+This allows me to handle for images at `(3 x 128 x 128)`.
+It turned out there were significant challenges with using `(3 x 64 x 64)` images on modern hardware.
+Although getting stable training on these larger images took a bit of tuning it was an interesting challenge to reason through all of this.

 --------